cni-iisc/cni-website/_people/azfarmohd.md

 title: Mohd Azfar
 position_at_CNI:
 description:
-description2: "Mohd Azfar is pursuing Masters in Signal Processing. "
+description2: "Mohd Azfar is a 2nd year student , pursuing Masters in Signal Processing.
+He is working on applications of computer vision and machine learning  to build  facial and finger recognition systems to streamline Aadhar authentication services."
 department: ECE
 img: assets/img/people/mtech/azfarmohd.JPG
 importance: 1